This is an early release. Some features are not yet fully implemented.

 Check out the included examples to understand what you can do with Turandot, and then head to the quickstart guide to get up and running.

-Complex workloads: Turandot targets complex, large-scale workloads.
-Moreover, it intends to implement part of the NFV MANO (Network Function Virtualization Management and Orchestration) specification, which is a crucial component for deploying heterogeneous network services on clouds at scale.
-Included is a comprehensive example of a multi-cluster telephony network service modeled entirely in TOSCA.
+Complex workloads: Turandot targets complex, large-scale, and multi-cluster workloads.
+Many examples are found in the field of Network Function Virtualization (NFV) (e.g. MANO).
+Included with Turandot is a comprehensive example of a multi-cluster telephony network service modeled entirely in TOSCA.

 Diverse workloads: Workloads can comprise both standard and custom Kubernetes resources, as well as their operators.
 They can be deployed on a single cluster or on multi-cluster clouds.
 Virtual machines are supported via KubeVirt.